Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 Configuring Groups

-Finally, Cloud RADIUS can perform a User Group Lookup so you can create network access policies based off of the Groups a user is in.
+Finally, Cloud RADIUS can perform a User Group Lookup, allowing you to create network access policies based on a user’s group membership.

 1. Navigate to Identity Management > Identity Providers.